HsiaoTienFan/Udacity-Machine-Learning-Nano-Degree/README.md

 Customer Segment Project: Use unsupervised methods to cluster customer data and predict inventory ordering practices.

 Finding Donors Project: Use supervised methods to classify and predict probable donors from census data.

+Image Classification Project: Images from the CIRFAR-10 data base is classified using a deep neural network built with TensorFlow.